depaulmillz/rdtsc-versioning/README.md

 make -j lazylist skiplistlock citrus bst
 ```

-The arguments to the `make` command build the EBR-based approach from Arbel-Raviv and Brown, the vCAS approach of Wei et al., the Bundling approach of Nelson et al., and an unsafe version of each that has not consistency guarantees for range queries.
+The arguments to the `make` command build the EBR-based approach from Arbel-Raviv and Brown, the vCAS approach of Wei et al., the Bundling approach of Nelson et al., and an unsafe version of each that has no consistency guarantees for range queries.
 For each afformentioned approach, The produced executables are named according to the following convention:

 `<hostname>.<data structure>.<rq technique>.<timestamp type>.out`